zzxhelloworld/conf/README.md

 # How to use for experiments
 Our experiments consist of 6 sub-experiments.
 For each sub-experiment, you can run different codes to start, as follows:
 > 1. main experiments
->> Before running main experiments, we can set some parameters in <kbd>conf.Constant.java</kbd> to access some datasets and to turn on/off other switches.
-Afterwards, you can run <kbd>conf.Main.java</kbd> to start main experiments.
+>> Before running main experiments, we can set some parameters in <kbd>conf/Constant.java</kbd> to access some datasets and to turn on/off other switches.
+Afterwards, you can run <kbd>conf/Main.java</kbd> to start main experiments.
 > 2. synthetic experiments with Armstrong relation
->> You can find the code in <kbd>conf.KeyNumExp.java</kbd> and set some variables in main function.
+>> You can find the code in <kbd>conf/KeyNumExp.java</kbd> and set some variables in main function.
 After all these done, you can run the class to execute the experiments.
 > 3. real-world experiments to show performance of keys
->> In this experiments, you need set up dataset sources in <kbd>conf.Constant.java</kbd>.
-Then set some options in main function of <kbd>conf.RealWorldSelectAndUpdate.java</kbd> and finally run the class to start this experiments.
+>> In this experiments, you need set up dataset sources in <kbd>conf/Constant.java</kbd>.
+Then set some options in main function of <kbd>conf/RealWorldSelectAndUpdate.java</kbd> and finally run the class to start this experiments.
 > 4. experiments on TPC-H benchmark
->> For the TPC-H bencemark experiments, we pre-set some minimal keys in function <kbd>get_table_uniques_from_TPCH()</kbd> of <kbd>additional.KeyNumExpOnTPCBenchmark.java</kbd>.
+>> For the TPC-H bencemark experiments, we pre-set some minimal keys in function <kbd>get_table_uniques_from_TPCH()</kbd> of <kbd>additional/KeyNumExpOnTPCBenchmark.java</kbd>.
 For running, you just need set up some parameters in main funtion and then start.
 > 5. algorithmic performance tests on Alg.1 and Alg.2 over lineitem dataset
+>> The performance comparison over Alg.1 and Alg.2 will be done at <kbd>additional/SubschemaPerfExp.java</kbd>.
+Before starting experiments, you should only copy decomposition results(from previous main experiments) that are sub-schemas in BCNF, into a new file, respectively.
+Then configure the main function and start.
 > 6. lossless join decomposition algorithm experiments